jacksleight/statamic-memberbox/docs/implementation.md

 Members allows you to restrict access to your content in any way you like and does not impose any particular rules or structure.
 You can use the `{% raw %}{{ member }}{% endraw %}` and `{% raw %}{{ not_member }}{% endraw %}` tags to control what content is restricted to members and how.
 Below are some common approaches.

-> **FYI:** The member tags are just syntactic sugar, to make it super simple to restrict your content to members.
+> **Note:** The member tags are just syntactic sugar, to make it super simple to restrict your content to members.
 You can acheive the same results with the [built-in user tags](https://statamic.dev/reference/tags) if you prefer.

 ### Restrict an entire area of the site based on a URL prefix